 The tank's overfill valve has a limit switch to indicate valve position.
-The switch is SPST.
+The switch is SPST and must be connected to both SYS-1 and SYS-2 as indicated on the Terminal Block Connection drawing.
 The switch must close when the valve is fully closed.
-When the limit switch is closed, the tank's graphic display valve closed light must light up and the alarm annunciator's non-critical alarm sequence activates.
-When the limit switch is open the tank's graphic display valve open light must light up.
+When the limit switch is closed, the tank's graphic display valve closed light illuminates and the alarm annunciator's critical alarm sequence activates.
+When the limit switch is open the tank's graphic display valve open light illuminates.